KROIA/Pixelengine/README.md

     return 0;
 }
 ```
 This will create a running empty engine.
-Now we want to add content to it.
+Now we want to add content to it.<br>
 Every element in the engine will a GameObject *.
 ### Create a simple player
 ```c++